 Annexe 2: Personal information processing agreement

 The following agreement will be signed by each person (Operator under POPIA definitions) involved in processing personal information used by the HEAT Center project.
-This includes the Core[Full name] hereby agrees to comply with the requirements of the POPIA Act of South Africa as regards the processing of personal information.
+This includes the Core Team[Full name] hereby agrees to comply with the requirements of the POPIA Act of South Africa as regards the processing of personal information.
 These requirements include:

 Only processing personal information for the purposes described in the HE²AT Center research protocols;